Quick Tips File

 table name using subquery

-To set the transaction entry size, use the SQL*PLUS SET command to
+To set the transaction entry size, use the SQL*PLUS SET command

-time.
-In the following example, the data is committed after every 1,000
+committed at one time.
+In the following example, the data is

-records.
-This reduces the transaction's rollback segment entry size.
+transaction's rollback segment entry size.

 SET COPYCOMMIT 1;